ankitects/anki-manual/src/deck-options.md

 changing the option will have the old delay, not the new one.

 ## Daily Limits
+### New cards/day
-**New cards/day** tells Anki how many new cards you’d like introduced on each day you open the program.
+Tells Anki how many new cards you’d like introduced on each day you open the program.
 Missed days will not cause the cards to pile up.
 The limit applies to the current deck and subdecks.
 This means if "French" has a limit of 20 cards and "French::Lesson 1" and